Effort Certification (Time & Effort) for Summer I 2014 is online.

-The system will be available for certification on February 1, 2014.
-All effort reports must be certified by March 2, 2014.
+The system is available for certification on July 2, 2014 on BOSS.
+All effort reports must be certified by August 1, 2014.

 The purpose of the online system is to make it easier for employees and principal investigators to certify their effort on projects and to ensure that reports are accurate and completed in a timely manner.